kodemore/amano/README.md

 ### Storing Item in a table

 To store Item, you can use the `put` or `save` method of `amano.Table` class.
-The difference between those two methods is that `save` can execute either `PutItem` or `UpdateItem` operations.
-It inspects an instance of `amano.Item` subclass to identify its state and generates an update expression if needed.
+The difference between those two methods is that `save` can understand state of the Item and can execute either `PutItem` or `UpdateItem` operation depending on the scenario.

 On the other hand, the `Put` method always executes `PutItem` expression.
-It does not take into consideration any context of the passed Item.
+Which creates or fully overrides existing Item in case where no condition is provided.

 > Both `put` and `save` methods allow using conditional expressions.